Editing an Existing Glyph»

 Use the Contour tool (A) for editing glyph contours, use the Fill (F) tool to fill black or white areas inside contours.

-If you turn off Edit > Edit Across Glyphs you will see you can select and edit different parts of several glyphs simultaneously.
+If you turn on Edit > Edit Across Glyphs and Edit > Edit Across Elements you will see you can select and edit different parts of several glyphs simultaneously.

 Pressing ++Shift-Space++ will show a quick preview of your edits.